daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-8 Ctags

-Reqtraq SHALL use the Universal Ctags application to parse supported source code files for function names, and store them.
+Reqtraq SHALL use the Universal Ctags application to parse supported source code files (those with an extension: c, h, cc, hh or go) for function names, and store them.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-2